5AveLocal/MSCooking/README.md

 # MSCooking
- Cooking plugin for Mounsand Server\n
+ Cooking plugin for Mounsand Server
+ ##
  Plugin command is /msck, type command for more details